 Five feet of clearance is necessary on each side of the window for proper access.
 For liability purposes, we ask our installers not to move customer’s property.
 Please move any and all of the following that impede full access to the window(s), or that may fall due to the vibration of tools used.

 Know that your windows will be open while work is in progress.
-Plastic and tarps are not used to close openings during the installation process.
+Plastic and/or tarps are not used to seal off openings during the installation process.